Frog

-Being oviparous anamniotes, frogs typically spawn their eggs in bodies of water.
+Frogs typically spawn their eggs in bodies of water.
 The eggs then hatch into fully aquatic larvae called tadpoles, which have tails and internal gills.
 A few species lay eggs on land or bypass the tadpole stage altogether.
 Tadpoles have highly specialised rasping mouth parts suitable for herbivorous, omnivorous or planktivorous diets.
 The life cycle is completed when they metamorphose into semiaquatic adults capable of terrestrial locomotion and hybrid respiration using both lungs aided by buccal pumping and gas exchange across the skin, and the larval tail regresses into an internal urostyle.
 Adult frogs generally have a carnivorous diet consisting of small invertebrates, especially insects, but omnivorous species exist and a few feed on plant matter.
 Frogs generally seize and ingest food by protruding their adhesive tongue and then swallow the item whole, often using their eyeballs and extraocular muscles to help pushing down the throat, and their digestive system is extremely efficient at converting what they eat into body mass.
 Being low-level consumers, both tadpoles and adult frogs are an important food source for other predators and a vital part of the food web dynamics of many of the world's ecosystems.

 Frogs (especially their muscular hindlimbs) are eaten by humans as food in many cuisines, and also have many cultural roles in literature, symbolism and religion.
 They are environmental bellwethers, with declines in frog populations considered early warning signs of environmental degradation.
 Global frog populations and diversities have declined significantly since the 1950s.
 More than one third of species are considered to be threatened with extinction, and over 120 are believed to have become extinct since the 1980s.
 Frog malformations are on the rise as an emerging fungal disease, chytridiomycosis, has spread around the world.
 Conservation biologists are working to solve these problems.